Tiago Monteiro: Honda (2012–)

 Monteiro driving the Honda Civic WTCC at the 2014 FIA WTCC Race of Japan.

 Monteiro joined the Honda Racing Team JAS team from their WTCC debut at the 2012 Race of Japan, racing the new Honda Civic.
 He scored the first podium finish for the Honda Civic in the WTCC at the 2012 Guia Race of Macau, finishing third in race one.

 For the full 2013 season, Monteiro was joined by teammate Gabriele Tarquini.
 Monteiro went on to take his first win with Honda at Shanghai.
 Additionally, he scored five further podiums that season to help Honda win the manufacturers' world championship.

-For 2014, Monteiro scored 5 podiums and earned 1 pole position on his way to 5th in the final championship standings.
+For 2014, Monteiro scored five podiums and earned one pole position on his way to fifth in the final championship standings.
 Monteiro stayed partnered with Honda and teammate Gabriele Tarquini for 2015.
 He would score a dominant win in Russia and a win in Honda's home race in Japan.

 In 2016, Monteiro would take wins in Slovakia and Portugal.
 He took five further podiums to finish third in the championship, his best result yet.

-In 2017, after taking two wins and five other podium finishes, he was leading the championship comfortably after 12 races, until he sustained serious injuries in an accident caused by a brake failure at Barcelona, Spain in September during testing.
+In 2017, after taking two wins and five other podium finishes, Monteiro was leading the championship comfortably after 12 races, until he sustained serious injuries in an accident caused by a brake failure at Barcelona, Spain in September during testing.
 Because of the injuries sustained in the crash, he couldn't participate in the remaining races of the season.

-In 2018, the series became the World Touring Car Cup (WTCR), and Monteiro was due to switch from JAS Motorsport to Boutsen Ginion Racing and drive the new FK8 Honda Civic Type R TCR, but he was not 100% recovered from his injuries to race in the first eight rounds.
+In 2018, the series became the World Touring Car Cup (WTCR), and Monteiro was due to switch from JAS Motorsport to Boutsen Ginion Racing and drive the new FK8 Honda Civic Type R TCR, but his body was not 100% recovered from his injuries to race in the first eight rounds.
 He would return to the sport at Suzuka, Japan in November 2018, for the penultimate round of the WTCR calendar, the same track where he made his debut for Honda in 2012 for the WTCC.
 He was greeted with a round of applause from fellow drivers as he was let out first to the track in Free Practice 1.
 Due to medical advice he didn't take part in the Season Finale at Macau.

-He was set for a full season comeback in 2019 and switch teams from Boutsen Ginion Racing to KCMG, driving the Honda Civic Type R TCR.
+Monteiro was set for a full season comeback in 2019 and switch teams from Boutsen Ginion Racing to KCMG, driving the Honda Civic Type R TCR.
 After a tough start to the season, he would take his first World Touring Car win since the accident in his home race in Portugal.